12 of the Hardest Songs to Play on Drums (With Videos)

 “Moby Dick” is the ultimate track that senselessly assaults and treats your ears while pulling you through the emotions of angst and pleasure.

 Learning to play this song can leave you frustrated and make you want to pull your hair out.
-However, what’s a challenge if it doesn’t push you out of your comfort zone.
-Zeppelin’s “Moby Dick” only features the band members in the beginning and near end, whereas the rest of the song is out and out drummer John Bonham’s god-like performance.
+However, what’s a challenge if it doesn’t push you out of your comfort zone?
+Zeppelin’s “Moby Dick” only features the band members at the beginning and near the end, whereas the rest of the song is out and out drummer John Bonham’s god-like performance.

 The solo drum part constitutes a 15-minute-long showcase of precision drumming and complex groove pattern establishment at a stunning speed.
 The brilliant and almost unreal foot and handwork by Bonham in this solo is something that should be a landmark for aspiring drummers to achieve.

 The energy and passion that this hard rock track exudes, coupled with such brilliant craftsmanship by Bonham, including his two-and-a-half-minute long hand drumming, are one of music’s best shining moments.

 4. Ticks and Leeches – Tool

 To put it simply, the drum section of “Ticks and Leeches” by Tool’s star drummer danny carrey is a technical extravaganza and extremely challenging.

 The song is mostly in the 7/4 meter at high speed on 16th notes, making it quite a learning curve for aspiring drummers.
 The drum sections start slow and gradually build up to lightning speed featuring polyrhythms and syncopated patterns between hand and footwork.

 This one requires endurance and skills to harness the polyrhythmic patterns and play with finesse at odd meters.